tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

-# Structural Expressions
+# Structured Expressions

-The SE system is a formal system of structural logic inspired by [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph)(EG).
+The Structured Expressions system (SE) is a formal system of structural logic inspired by [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph)(EG).
 The SE system is primarily designed to minimize any given expression to its canonical form in a polynomially bounded # of steps.

 Like the EG system, the SE system is equivalent to classical propositional calculus.